 Within the movie, Ono Ozaki dies after supposedly completing the first “ordeal”.
-In his absence, a group of “extreme poly athletes”, incredibly skilled in a wide range of extreme sports, have turned criminal, incorporating these extreme sports feats into everything from bank robberies to weekend adventures to eco-terror attacks, and therein lies the plot of the Point break remake.
+In his absence, a group of “extreme poly athletes”, incredibly skilled in a wide range of extreme sports, turned criminal, incorporating these extreme sports feats into everything from bank robberies to weekend adventures to eco-terror attacks, and therein lies the plot of this Point Break remake.

 Whether you loved or hated the movie, you have to admit…the visuals and the feats recreated in the film were quite impressive, and inspired me to create a list of feats of my own.
 First, let’s review the Ozaki 8 ordeals…